wmckeever/jquery-jeopardy/README.md

 # jQuery Jeopardy

 Welcome to Jeopardy!
-In this assignment, you'll create an application that asks the user Jeopardy questions and save their score (even when the page is refreshed).
+In this assignment, you'll create an application that asks the user Jeopardy questions and keep track of their score.

 Check out a demo of what this might look like below: